Pixel Camera: Portrait Light

+Ultra HDR

+With the launch of the Pixel 8, Google announced that the Pixel Camera would receive support for Ultra HDR.
+Ultra HDR is a format that stores an additional set of data alongside the JPG, with additional luminosity information to produce an HDR photo.
+Shortly after, with version 9.2 of the app, Ultra HDR was backported to the Pixel 7 and 6.

-Unofficial ports
+Unofficial ports to other phones

-Many developers have released unofficial ports that allow for their use in non-Google phones, or implement its premium features on older Google phones.
-These unofficial apps often work around the lack of certain hardware features present in Google's top tier devices, and sometimes even go as far as enabling features not exposed by the official version of the app.
-There are numerous different versions, targeted at different Android phones.
+Many developers have released unofficial gcam ports for phones not made by Google, or implement its premium features on older Google phones.
+These unofficial apps often work around the lack on other phones of some of the hardware features of Google's more advanced devices, and sometimes enable features not exposed by the official version of the app.
+There are many different versions, targeted at different Android phones.

-Although many of the features are available on the ported versions, it is not unusual for some features not to be available, or not work properly, on phones without proper API support or incompatible hardware.
-Google Play Services or a replacement like microG is also required for the app to run.
+Although many Pixel features are available on the ported versions, some features may not to be available, or not work properly, on phones without proper API support or incompatible hardware.
+Google Play Services or a replacement such as microG is also required for the app to run.

-In 2016 a modified version brought HDR+ featuring Zero Shutter Lag (ZSL) on back to the Nexus 5X and Nexus 6P.
+In 2016 a modified version brought HDR+ with Zero Shutter Lag (ZSL) to the Google Nexus 5X and Nexus 6P.
 In mid-2017, a modified version of Google Camera was created for any smartphone equipped with a Snapdragon 820, 821 or 835 processor.
 In 2018, developers released modified versions enabling Night Sight on non-Pixel phones.
-In August 2020, a new way of accessing extra cameras was introduced, removing the need to use root on phones that don't expose all cameras for third party apps.
+In August 2020, a new way of accessing extra cameras was introduced, removing the need to use root on phones that don't expose all cameras for third-party apps.